ISO 22301 Certification

 Annual surveillance audits

-Total investment varies based on organizational size, risk exposure, and scope.
+Total investment depends on scope, risk exposure, and organizational size.

 Who Needs ISO 22301 Certification?